RenataOliveira27/testing/README.md

-StatsDash is a full stack web application that provides in depth player statistics for all your favorite sports, players, and teams.
+StatsDash is a full stack web application that provides in-depth player statistics for all your favorite sports, players, and teams.

 # Technologies Used
 - Materialize (CSS Framework)